 10 Best Catch and Release Pest Control Traps

 If you want to remove unwanted visitors without causing harm, investing in the best catch and release pest control traps is a practical and ethical choice.
-These devices let you capture mice, rats, chipmunks, and other small animals alive, so they can be relocated safely away from your home.
-With options ranging from compact indoor mouse traps to larger cages for squirrels and skunks, the right model depends on the pest you are dealing with, where you plan to place it, and how easy it is to clean and reset.
-We evaluated dozens of listings to find the most reliable, well-reviewed, and user-friendly options available.
+These devices let you capture mice, rats, chipmunks, squirrels, and other small animals alive so they can be relocated safely away from your home.
+Options range from compact indoor tunnel traps for mice to larger single-door cages for squirrels and skunks, and the right model depends on the pest you are dealing with, where you plan to place it, and how easy it is to clean and reset.
+We compared dozens of listings across categories, weighing customer ratings, review volume, recent buyer activity, build materials, and reported ease of use to surface the most reliable options for a variety of household and outdoor situations.

 We ranked these traps using a compound editorial score that weighs relevance to humane catch and release pest control, concrete features listed in each product title, average customer ratings, total review volume, recent purchase velocity, and overall value.
 Models with higher ratings, substantial feedback counts, strong recent sales, and clear no-kill designs received stronger scores.
 We also favored traps that explicitly mention reusable construction, child and pet safety, or multi-catch capability.